Skip to main content

 • CP47 is the Photosystem II CP47 reaction center protein, psbB gene; Photosystem II CP47 chlorophyll apoprotein

-Two special chlorophylls, ChlD1 and ChlD2, accompanied by partner chlorophylls, PD1 and PD2, that are coplanar to each, are found near the OEC and are the key chlorophylls in the reaction center that turn OEC into a powerful enough oxidant to oxidize H2O
+Two special chlorophylls, ChlD1 and ChlD2, accompanied by partner chlorophylls, PD1 and PD2, which are coplanar with each other, are found near the OEC and are the key chlorophylls in the reaction center that convert the OEC into a powerful enough oxidant to oxidize H2O.

-A special reaction center chlorophyll/pheophytin absorbs a photon of light at 680 nm so the species that absorbs the photon is given the label P680.
+A special reaction center chlorophyll/pheophytin absorbs a photon of light at 680 nm, so the species that absorbs the photon is labeled P680.
 On absorption, it forms the excited state, P680*.
-This transfers the excited state electron to pheophytin which forms a pheophytin radical anion, while the electron donor P680* becomes P680.+, a radical cation.
-The radical cation, an unstable species, can oxidize another molecule to regain stability, and in a series of addition linked oxidation stems, water is oxidized (O in water has an oxidation state of 2-) to O2 (in which each oxygen has an oxidation state of 0).
-This happens through the oxygen-evolving complex, which we will explore in the next section.
+This transfers the excited state electron to pheophytin, which forms a pheophytin radical anion, while the electron donor P680* becomes P680.+, a radical cation.
+The radical cation, an unstable species, can oxidize another molecule to regain stability, and in a series of addition-linked oxidation steps, water is oxidized (O in water has an oxidation state of 2-) to O2 (in which each oxygen has an oxidation state of 0).
+This process occurs through the oxygen-evolving complex, which we will examine in the next section.

-Which of the chlorophyll molecules absorbs the light (ie. which is P680)?
-The answer is probably all four chlorophylls in the reaction center, PD1, PD2, ChlD1, and ChlD2 through a delocalization of the excited electron, which would be described by a wave function for the combined chlorophylls.
-On donation of the electron from the P680*, the positive charge, which can be also described as a "hole" (similar to transistors) delocalizes as well.
+Which of the chlorophyll molecules absorbs the light (i.e, which is P680)?
+The answer is probably all four chlorophylls in the reaction center, PD1, PD2, ChlD1, and ChlD2, through a delocalization of the excited electron, which would be described by a wave function for the combined chlorophylls.
+When donating the electron from P680*, the positive charge, which can also be described as a "hole" (similar to transistors), becomes delocalized.
 Quantum mechanical calculations show a coupling between PD1 and PD2, such that 80% of the positive charge and radical character is situated on PD1 and 20% is on PD2.)

 Figure \(\PageIndex{17}\) shows the four chlorophylls in the reaction center of T. Vulcanus.
 PD1 appears closest to the OC.